 Good lord!
 Turned how; favourably or unfavourably?
 Valakân anxiously wondered.

-Valakân was delighted by news of this end to hostilities between the Dark Elves and the Woodelven.
-It was though a new dawn had cast its light over a changing world.
+Valakân was delighted by news of the ending of hostilities between the Dark Elves and the Woodelven.
+It was though a new dawn cast its light over a changing world.

 Valakân knew this to be a rare honour and nodded accordingly.

-Ju Dou next lowered his staff and firmly planted it into the earth before uttering, “As to the affairs of man.”
-In saying these words, the giant made an obscure facial expression which Valakân guessed signified perplexity.
-“We see you being swept into a whirlwind of turbulences, as will other great spirits.
-It fascinates us how such a youthful, short-lived race, finds itself at the centre of this vast storm.
-I come to advise you that we will offer humankind assistance where we can.”
+Next, Ju Dou firmly planted his staff into the earth and uttered, “As to the affairs of man.”
+In saying these words, the giant made an obscure facial expression which Valakân guessed was a display of perplexity.
+“We see you being swept into a whirlwind of turbulence, as will other great spirits.
+It fascinates us how such a youthful, short-lived race, finds itself at the centre of a vast storm.
+I come to advise you that the Woodelven will offer humankind assistance where we can.”

-Valakân was astonished by the turnaround of events.
-“This is welcome news.
+Valakân was astonished by this turnaround of events.
+“Welcome news, indeed.
 I accept the gift of Woodelven hospitality and extend my thanks on behalf of the North Essenee,” he responded.
 Privately, Valakân wondered what had caused this huge change of heart.

 “As you say,” acknowledged the towering figure with a nod.
-“Choose wisely how you communicate this to your fellow kind.
-We will watch with interest.”
+“Choose wisely when and how you communicate this to your fellow kind.”

 For a short meeting, it was a headful.
-Valakân felt as though a great weight was lifted.
+Valakân felt as though a great weight had been lifted.
 There was much to think on.
-As the Woodelven receded into the distance, the query came to him.
+As the Woodelven receded into the distance, a query came to him.
 “Al Gadish?
 What is an Al Gadish?”
 He muttered.

-A moment later, the melodic voice of Ju Dou magically carried over the plains, “Al Gadish is your elfish title, which means, new cycle starter.”
+A moment later, the melodic voice of Ju Dou magically carried over the plains, “Al Gadish is your elfish title.
+It means, new cycle starter.”